cncf/kubernetes-community-days/.github/ISSUE_TEMPLATE/hostKCD.md

 Please fill in information, organizers, and sponsors as you assemble them, and then make a new comment when this application is ready for review.

 ### Event Details
-* [ ] Event Location:
+* Event Location:
-* [ ] Event Date and Time:
+* Event Date and Time:
-* [ ] Expected Number of Attendees
+* Expected Number of Attendees
-* [ ] Event cost per ticket, and if you will have early bird pricing or not
+* Event cost per ticket, and if you will have early bird pricing or not
 #### Event type:
 * [ ] Virtual
 * [ ] Hybrid
 * [ ] In person
 #### Organizers Details (identify at least 3 organizers).
-Designate who will be the CFP admin, as well as the finanical officer:
+Designate who will be the CFP admin, as well as the financial officer:
-* [ ] Organizer 1: First and Last Name, Company, Title, Email, CNCF Slack Username
+* Organizer 1: First and Last Name, Company, Title, Email, CNCF Slack Username
-* [ ] Organizer 2: First and Last Name, Company, Title, Email, CNCF Slack Username
+* Organizer 2: First and Last Name, Company, Title, Email, CNCF Slack Username
-* [ ] Organizer 3: First and Last Name, Company, Title, Email, CNCF Slack Username
+* Organizer 3: First and Last Name, Company, Title, Email, CNCF Slack Username

 ### Terms